 1915.
-The village of Eaton Hastings was originally by the river but became a deserted medieval village.
-These houses, known as New Buildings, were built by the first Lord Faringdon when he bought the estate in the 1880s.
+On the Lechlade Road, just past the turning to the church.
+These houses, known as New Buildings or Roadside Cottages, were built by the first Lord Faringdon when he bought the estate in the 1880s.
+The large lake in Buscot Park is just beyond the trees.
 The photograph shows the village shop and Post Office with Miss Apse the postmistress outside, and the village children on both sides of the road.
+The photo is a bit deceiving as there is a large green just before the last building where stands the war memorial.
 The land was low lying and liable to flood and this is why the pavement was high to act as a causeway; it was known by that name for many years.

-Photos and text scanned directly from The Changing Faces of Faringdon and Surrounding Villages – Book 1 p107 by Rosemary Church, Jim Brown, Millie Bryan and Beryl Newman.
+- Photos and text scanned directly from The Changing Faces of Faringdon and Surrounding Villages – Book 1 p107 by Rosemary Church, Jim Brown, Millie Bryan and Beryl Newman.
 Robert Boyd Publications 1999 – now out of print.

 - Eaton Footbridge – Where Thames Smooth Waters Glide – https://thames.me.uk/s02210.htm